Barefoot Sanders: Dallas ISD desegregation lawsuit

 After additional hearings, Sanders ruled that Dallas ISD continued to show signs of racial segregation, but concluded that busing would not solve the problem.
 He ordered parties to submit new desegregation plans, and then issued his own, ordering:

 This Judgment constitutes the Desegregation Plan for the Dallas Independent School District ("DISD" or "the District") and is rendered pursuant to, and is to be construed in the light of and consistent with, (1) the Court's Memorandum Opinion dated August 3, 1981; (2) the Stipulation dated December 1, 1981, and approved by the Court on December 2, 1981; and (3) the Court's Memorandum Opinions and Orders dated December 7, 1981; December 21, 1981; January 4, 1982; and February 1, 1982.
 This Judgment supersedes the final judgment rendered by this Court in 1976.
 All programs provided for in this Judgment must be initiated by the beginning of the DISD 1982-83 school year, or sooner if feasible, unless otherwise herein provided.

-The school district fought Sanders decision until August, 1983, when the Fifth Circuit upheld Sanders' plan; at that time, the Dallas ISD board of trustees unanimously accepted the court's decision.
+The school district fought Sanders decision until August 1983, when the Fifth Circuit upheld Sanders' plan; at that time, the Dallas ISD board of trustees unanimously accepted the court's decision.

 On January 9, 2003, a formal hearing was held to determine the legal status of the Dallas ISD.
-Some members of the public said that the desegregation, while a good thing, did more harm than good and as a result of the white flight than occurred in the late 1970s and early 1980s the school district had swung from predominantly white to predominantly minority.
+Some members of the public said that the desegregation, while a good thing, did more harm than good and as a result of the white flight that occurred in the late 1970s and early 1980s the school district had swung from predominantly white to predominantly minority.
 Sanders offered no answer to any of the public questions but concluded the session by taking all comments into advisement.

 Decades of oversight finally came to an end in June 2003, when Sanders ruled that Dallas ISD was no longer subject to his oversight and was desegregated.

-The segregation prohibited by the United States Constitution, the United States Supreme Court and federal statutes no longer exists in the DISD...

-Sanders's work in the desegregation case made him the occasional target of hostile telephone calls and letters.
-He once said that Dallas was accustomed to segregation, and many whites were content with the status quo.

 During the summer of 2009, Sanders was honored by the Dallas ISD when the Board of Trustees renamed the School of Government, Law, & Law Enforcement to Judge Barefoot Sanders Law Magnet.

 Personal life

 Sanders was married to the former Jan Scurlock.
 He and his wife had four children.
-Scurlock was an activist for SANE/FREEZE (now Peace Action).
+She was an activist for SANE/FREEZE (now Peace Action).

 His oldest daughter, Janet, is a judge on the Massachusetts Superior Court.
-His son, Harold III, is a musician, composer, and owner of Barefoot Music; his best-known work is the theme to the reality TV competition series Top Chef.
+His son, Harold III, is a musician, composer, and owner of Barefoot Music whose best-known work is the theme to the reality TV competition series Top Chef.